-The number of HR managers conducting video interviews has more than quadrupled in the past year alone but are you using this recruitment tool to its full advantage?
+The amount of HR managers conducting video interviews has more than quadrupled in the past year alone but are you using this recruitment tool to its full advantage?

 The amount of HR managers conducting video interviews has quadrupled in the last year alone – rising from just 14 per cent in 2013 to 63 per cent in 2014 – but with some employers relatively unexperienced in the world of online interviews, it can be easy to make some mistakes.

 Employment expert Erin Schreiner says it’s important that employers give applicants added help in preparation for the interview.
 “For many, interviewing in this fashion is still a foreign process,” says Schreiner.

 Instead of giving clipped directions and assuming the candidate will figure it out for themselves, Schreiner suggests offering some more in-depth advice.

 “You may want to advise the interviewee to sign on to Skype several days prior to the interview to check the lighting in her room or position the camera properly,” says Schreiner.
 “If you plan to use Skype as an interviewing tool with regularity, prepare a tip sheet to give to your over-Skype interviewees with some answers to commonly asked questions and tips for Skype interviewing success.”

 Choose your location wisely.
 While online interviews are largely popular because they allow meetings to be held anywhere, they should still maintain a level of formality – regardless of where you are.

 If you are at the office, be aware of what’s going on in the background.
 Find a tidy, quiet area where you’ll be completely free from interruptions.